yman45/nornir_bindings/README.md

 ----------------

 Currently more information can be find in function docstrings.
-First binding was written as part of a blog post that can be founded [here](http://dvjourney.yman.site/2018/09/30/network-automation-with-nornir/).
+First binding was written as part of a blog post that can be found [here](http://dvjourney.yman.site/2018/09/30/network-automation-with-nornir/).

 Compatibilty